shalawfatah/shalawfatah/README.md

 - 👀 I’m interested in programming in general
 - 🌱 I’m a professional in web development and project management.
 - 💞️ I love doing impactful projects.
+- 🧵 Not many contributions?
+My work emails took it
 - 📫 How to reach me: shalaw.fatah@gmail.com

 <!---